lcrespom/Modulator/README.md

 	much as you like.
 The app is especially in need of a dark theme.
 I will eventually add a theme selector option so the user can switch among a set of available themes.
+- **Mobile version**: Modulator works only partially in mobile, and is designed and tested for the desktop browser only.
+For example, there is no way to connect, disconnect or remove modules on a mobile or tablet.
+	A mobile-specific component layout and UX could be designed indepently, and I would take charge of fitting the current components in it.
 - **Code**: There are plenty of ways to improve and expand this application, just check out the ToDo list below.
 The code is in TypeScript, but ES6/ES2015 and plain old JavaScript are compatible with it.